_edited.jpg)

 On page 32, Brent mentions two dreams.
 The first refers to the novel: Do Androids Dream of Electric Sheep?

-On page 32, the second dream Brent mentions refers to the movie "I, Robot" and the dream Sunny creates a drawing of.
+The second dream Brent mentions refers to the movie "I, Robot" and the dream Sunny creates a drawing of.

 The opening of Chapter 3 is a reality introduced in the novel: Eye of the Beholder.